 Lotto Texas was the first draw game introduced in Texas in November 1992.
-It is Texas' original in-state rolling jackpot game with advertised annuitized jackpots starting at \$5 million and an add-on feature called Extra!.
+It is Texas' original in-state rolling jackpot game with advertised annuitized jackpots starting at \$5 million and an add-on feature called Extra!
 The Extra! feature was implemented in FY 2013 and has experienced continued growth since its introduction as more players learn about the benefits of the new feature.
 Lotto Texas is a mature game that has experienced sales declines over time, but the game maintains a relatively loyal following.
 With the large jackpots often generated by the multijurisdictional games, smaller in-state rolling jackpot games like Lotto Texas often struggle to compete and be relevant.
-However, Lotto Texas maintains the fourth-highest draw game sales position with FY 2016 sales totaling \$141.9 million.
+Despite the competition from the multijurisdictional games, Lotto Texas maintains the fourth-highest draw game sales position with FY 2017 sales totaling \$135.2 million.
+To keep the portfolio fresh and entertaining for players, research will be conducted in FY 2018 to gauge players' interest in potential modifications to the game.